erebe/personal-server/README.md

 I have many small pet projects exposing an HTTP endpoint that I want to expose to the rest of the internet, as I have blocked every ingoing traffic other than for port 80 and 443, I need to multiplex every application under those two.
 For that I need to install a reverse proxy that will also do TLS termination.

 As I have disabled Traefik, the default reverse-proxy, during the k3s installation, I need to install my own.
 My choice went to Nginx.
-I know it well with HaProxy, knows it is relaiable and it is the most mature between the two on kubernetes.
+I know it well with HaProxy, knows it is reliable and it is the most mature between the two on Kubernetes.

-To install it on your K3s cluster either use the Helm chart or direcly with a kube apply.
+To install it on your K3s cluster either use the Helm chart or directly with a kube apply.
 Refer for the installation guide for [baremetal](https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal)

 **WARNING**: Don't copy-paste directly from the documentation nginx-ingress annotations, the '-' is not a real '-' and your annotation will not be recognized :facepalm:

-I am going to install it directly from the yaml files available at
+I am going to install it directly from the YAML files available at
 ```
 https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.40.2/deploy/static/provider/baremetal/deploy.yaml
 ```
-to avoid having to manage also helm deployment.
+To avoid having to manage also helm deployment.

-I am going also to edit the deployment in order for the Nginx reverse proxy to use HostNetwork and avoid going throught the network overlay.
+I am going also to edit the deployment in order for the Nginx reverse proxy to use `HostNetwork` and avoid going thought the network overlay.
-In the above yaml file, replace DNS policy value by `ClusterFirstWithHostNet` and add a new entry `hostNetwork: true` for the container to use directly your network card instead of a virtual interface.
+In the above YAML file, replace DNS policy value by `ClusterFirstWithHostNet` and add a new entry `hostNetwork: true` for the container to use directly your network card instead of a virtual interface.

 ```yaml